 Hard work is failing to produce results that measurably matter because you may be taking unnecessary costs.

-As a salesman you may think traveling long distances with your money to market and sell products is an advantage without having considered a strong market research first will not only tire you and drain your pockets but will frustrate given the little profit you always obtain .
+As a salesman, you may think traveling long distances with your money to market and sell products is an advantage without having considered strong market research first will not only tire you and drain your pockets but will frustrate given the little profit you always obtain.

-Cost savings encompasses reduced storage, production and employment costs and inability to do so will be a serious liability for the company.
+Cost savings encompasses reduced storage, production, and employment costs and the inability to do so will be a serious liability for the company.

-Employing too many incompetent sales people who cannot sell products and services in a professional manner will never bring profit to your efforts but rather more office storage, high wage bill ,more time, work and less income.
+Employing too many incompetent salespeople who cannot sell products and services in a professional manner will never bring profit to your efforts but rather more office storage, high wage bills, more time, work and less income.

 6. Lack in understanding the market

 As a salesperson, you may find it difficult to add value to your work because you may be failing to understand the people around you.